 Knee Wear Testing

-Element performs both force controlled wear testing (ISO 14243-1) and displacement controlled wear testing (ISO 14243-3) on knee replacement devices.
+We can perform both force controlled wear testing (ISO 14243-1) and displacement controlled wear testing (ISO 14243-3) on knee replacement devices.

 Wear Testing per ISO 14243: Our knee wear test equipment measures wear between the femoral component and the tibial insert.
 The test frames can simulate force or displacement controlled gait kinematics per ISO 14243-1 (load control) or ISO 14243-3 (displacement control).
 Axial force (Fz), anterior/posterior force (Fx), flexion/extension (My), and tibial rotation (Mz) are coupled in order to accurately simulate the complex, simultaneous motions of the human knee.